telefonicaid/iotagent-node-lib/doc/api.md

 the arrival time on the server when receiving the measurement will be used to generate a `TimeInstant` for both the entity attribute and the attribute metadata.

-This functionality can be turned on and off globaly through the use of the `timestamp` configuration flag or ENV variable as well as `timestamp` flag in device or group provision (in this case, the device or group level flag takes precedence over the global one).
+This functionality can be turned on and off globaly through the use of the `timestamp` configuration flag or `IOTA_TIMESTAMP` variable as well as `timestamp` flag in device or group provision (in this case, the device or group level flag takes precedence over the global one).
 The default value is `true`.